Naturaily/Naturaily-netlify/_career/frontend-developer-react-js-jamstack.md

   - expectation:
       contents: Have knowledge of serverless architecture
   - expectation:
-      contents: Have knowledge of serverless architecture
-  - expectation:
       contents: Are familiar with tools like Zeplin/InVision/Sketch/Figma or other
   - expectation:
       contents: Have experience with consuming RESTful and GraphQL APIs